One in four children and young people live in poverty in Scotland, affecting over 220,000 people.

 The STV Children's Appeal works closely with Scotland's leading experts in the field of child poverty, sharing knowledge and expertise with both small community groups and national charities on their experiences of addressing the challenges of child poverty in Scotland.

-In just eight years the Appeal has managed to raise over £19 million, allowing us to make 1102 big and small awards across all 32 local authority areas in Scotland, providing much needed support to over 79,000 children.
+In just nine years the Appeal has managed to raise over £21 million, allowing us to make 1102 big and small awards across all 32 local authority areas in Scotland, providing much needed support to over 79,000 children.

 Its efforts have won the support of some of the country’s biggest business, groups and organisations.